-However, after some additional compromising (thank you, pre-marital counseling) we decided I had some things that were not essential for our new, combined household.
+However, after some additional compromising (thank you, pre-marital counseling), we decided I had some things that were not essential for our new, combined household.
 Part of that purge was 30 pounds of clothing and my Ikea dressers with the sagging bottoms (you all know what I am talking about).
-As the stuff piled up, I couldn’t help but question why I ever buy any of these things to begin with.
-All of it was falling apart and most of the clothing I only wore a handful of times.
-I realized I just didn’t care about any of this stuff — it literally held zero value for me.
+As the stuff piled up, I couldn’t help but question why I ever bought any of these things.
+All of it was falling apart, and most of the clothing I only wore a handful of times.
+I realized I didn’t care about any of this stuff — it literally held zero value for me.
 I was asleep in making responsible design choices for myself.